Graduate Research/Write-In Overview

+Write-ins provide a large block of time during which to focus, relax and get some writing done.
 Whether you are preparing for your comprehensive exams, writing your dissertation or dissertation prospectus, editing a paper for publication, writing a book review or fellowship application, we invite you to join us.
-You will find community with other KU graduate students, and Writing Center Staff from the KU Writing Center, KU Libraries, and the Graduate Writing Program will be available with lots of positive energy to support your writing efforts.
+Attendees often appreciate the opportunity to write in a community setting and the energy and helpfulness of staff from the KU Writing Center and KU Libraries.

 Who should attend?

 All KU graduate students, faculty, and staff are invited to spend the day writing with us.

 Our goal is to offer a pleasant space conducive to clear thinking and effective writing.
 We offer an environment without distractions, one that will allow you (should you wish) to connect with other graduate students who are committed to their academic and professional writing.
 Staff from the KU Writing Center and from KU Libraries are also available for on-site consultations and give optional workshops on a variety of subjects.

 Writing consultants.
 Research consultants.
 Data management consultants.
 Staff from the KU Writing Center and KU Libraries will be on hand for one-on-one meetings.
 We also try to help you with your writing and research needs by offering a variety of workshops.
 See below for details.

 *** New Feature: Sign up for a one-hour dissertation consultation with the Graduate Writing Specialist (Ph.D.).
 Ask your dissertation specific questions and get guidance and support on this difficult process.
 Spots are limited so consider arriving early in the day to secure one.

 11:00-4:00: Write, attend workshops, meet with a writing consultant and/or librarian

 When and Where

 Lawrence Campus (Graduate Research/Write-In)